25 Things You Didn’t Know About Studying Engineering

 8. Engineers earn high income

-Engineering is one of the world’s top paying professions.
+Engineering is one of the world’s top-paying professions.
 Entry-level salaries for fresh graduates of engineering are among the highest in the STEM fields.
 For all the hard work engineers go through, this is a good reward.
 But there are no guarantees.
-Depending on where you live, there may not be enough engineering jobs to go round.
+Depending on where you live, there may not be enough engineering jobs to go around.

 9. You will not use most of what you learn